 - March 1 – Community Service Verification Form due to The McConnell Foundation

 - March 12 – Chaperone Orientation in-person at The McConnell Foundation

 - March 12 – Student and Parent Orientation via Zoom (check your email for Zoom link)

 - April 7 – Leave for Yosemite National Park

 - April 12 – Return from Yosemite National Park

 The timeline is subject to change.
 Participants should check their email for updates.

 NatureBridge in Yosemite is a five-day outdoor environmental education program that The McConnell Foundation offers to North State students.
 NatureBridge is a nonprofit organization that has provided environmental education in partnership with the National Park Service since 1971.
 In addition to Yosemite, NatureBridge offers programs in Olympic Park, Washington; Headlands Institute at Marin Headlands in the Bay Area; and Santa Monica Mountains Institute in Southern California.

 The Foundation provides full funding for student tuition, transportation, and administration.
 Adult chaperones from the schools served accompany students on the trip.
 Students who participate in the program are selected by Yosemite Advisors at each high school.
-Once selected, participants must complete 8 hours of community service related to the environment.
+Once selected, participants must complete 8 hours of community service related to the environment in order to secure their spot.
 In past years students have volunteered at organizations such as the Shasta County Wildlife Refuge, Whiskeytown Environmental School, the Upper Sacramento River Exchange, Turtle Bay Exploration Park, and the Department of Fish & Game.
 They have also cleaned up roadways and started recycling programs in their schools.
 The goal of the community service requirement is to connect students their community and the earth.